ispras/lingvodoc/README.md

       tenant_name = admin
       ```
 14. Run lingvodoc: `pserve --daemon ./postgres.ini start`
-15.(optionally) To run a celery worker you need to run `celery worker -A lingvodoc.queue.celery` from lingvodoc root.
+15. (optionally) To run a celery worker you need to run `celery worker -A lingvodoc.queue.celery` from lingvodoc root.
-    * Enable the celery — open your celery.ini file and set the value of celery to "true".
+    * Enable the celery — open your celery.ini file and set the value of celery to `true`.

 Installing as desktop (user) environment for Ubuntu
 ---------------